-We will only collect your personal information where it is reasonably necessary for our organisation’s activities in providing you with the health assessment, screening and treatment services, and advising your employer of any issues that may affect your health and safety in performing your role (as outlined above).
+We will only collect your personal information where it is reasonably necessary for our organisation’s activities in providing you with health assessment, screening, and treatment services, and advising your employer of any issues that may affect your health and safety in performing your role (as outlined above).

 We will collect your personal information in a lawful and fair way and in a manner that is not unreasonably intrusive.

 We will only collect your personal information and sensitive information where you have consented, or otherwise in accordance with the law.

 We will usually collect your personal information directly from you through your interactions with us.

 We will usually ask for your consent and collect your personal information through our staff health professionals that attend your workplace to provide services.